carbon-language/carbon-lang/clang/docs/UsersManual.rst

    This flag is enabled by default for sanitizers in the ``cfi`` group.

-.. option:: -fsanitize-blacklist=/path/to/blacklist/file
+.. option:: -fsanitize-ignorelist=/path/to/ignorelist/file

    Disable or modify sanitizer checks for objects (source files, functions, variables, types) listed in the file.
 See :doc:`SanitizerSpecialCaseList` for file format description.

-.. option:: -fno-sanitize-blacklist
+.. option:: -fno-sanitize-ignorelist

-   Don't use blacklist file, if it was specified earlier in the command line.
+   Don't use ignorelist file, if it was specified earlier in the command line.

 **-f[no-]sanitize-coverage=[type,features,...]**